The Stevie Diamond mysteries were the first novels I ever wrote.

-novels.
-She's a 12-year-old girl detective, living in Vancouver
+Stevie was a 12-year-old girl detective, living in Vancouver — smart,

-smart, fearless, funny, and not exactly Nancy Drew.
-Did Nancy
+fearless, funny and not exactly Nancy Drew.
+In addition to their

 How Come the Best Clues